Wynand91/fedauth/README.md

 ## Terminology:

-- Federated OIDC:
+- **Federated OIDC**:

     Refers to login flows where the username or email domain is associated with a specific organization that uses its own OIDC Identity Provider.
 The package retrieves the appropriate OIDC configuration by looking up the user's domain in the database.

-- Generic OIDC:
+- **Generic OIDC**:

     Refers to non-domain-specific login options typically shown as "Login with {Provider}" (e.g., "Login with JumpCloud").
 These are explicitly selected by the user and not determined based on their email domain.

 # Overview